Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Introduction

 Multi-modal models like CLIP~\cite{radford2021learning}, ALIGN~\cite{jia2021scaling} and BLIP-2~\cite{li2023blip} are trained on large datasets to map multiple modalities in a joint-embedding space.
 These models are often used for a variety of tasks, including image/text retrieval, zero-shot classification, image captioning, question answering etc. Moreover, CLIP's vision encoder forms an essential part of large vision-language models (LVLMs) like \llava~\cite{liu2024improved}, VILA~\cite{lin2024vila} and CogVLM~\cite{wang2023cogvlm} where it is used in combination with large language models (LLMs) like Vicuna~\cite{vicuna2023}, Qwen~\cite{qwen1.5} or Llama 3~\cite{dubey2024llama}.

 Multi-modal models are trained on large (billions of samples) web-scraped datasets~\cite{schuhmann2022laion, gadre2024datacomp}.
 At such a large scale it is infeasible to curate samples, exposing them to serious security threats.
 Backdoor attacks~\cite{gu2017badnets, chen2017targeted, liang2024badclip}, usually in the form of hidden triggers designed to hijack the model's behavior, pose one such threat.
 They inject malicious samples into the training/fine-tuning dataset to change the models output at test-time under the influence of such triggers.
 It is shown in~\cite{carlini2024poisoning} that poisoning web-scraped datasets via backdoors is practical in a very cheap manner.
 Similarly, \clip models are very vulnerable to backdoor attacks, e.g. \cite{carlini2024poisoning, liang2024badclip} demonstrate that a poisoning rate as low as 0.01\% is sufficient for successful backdoor injection.
-Since training \clip models is very expensive in terms of dataset size and compute, cleaning it (getting rid of learnt backdoor) by training from scratch, \eg by detecting poisoned training samples, is not feasible.
-Hence, our focus is specifically on cleaning poisoned \clip models via fine-tuning, with the help of a small (much less than the size of the training data) set of data.
+Since training \clip models is very expensive in terms of dataset size and compute, cleaning it (getting rid of learnt backdoor) by training from scratch, \eg by detecting poisoned training samples, is not feasible. \mh{Hence, our focus is on cleaning poisoned \clip models via fine-tuning, with the help of a small clean set of data, much smaller than the training data.}

 Several existing works rely on strong augmentations to remove backdoors from both uni-modal image classifiers~\cite{lineural, doan2023defending, borgnia2021strong} and multi-modal models~\cite{bansal2023cleanclip, yangbetter}: among these, \cleanclip~\cite{bansal2023cleanclip}, \roclip~\cite{yang2024robust} and \safeclip~\cite{yangbetter} aim at cleaning poisoned \clip models.
 Although for standard image classifiers using augmentations like horizontal flip, color based operations, cutout~\cite{devries2017improved}, etc., is not problematic as the class label is preserved, the same is questionable for CLIP as text captions encode more than just class information.
 For instance, a caption describing the relative position of two objects will be incorrect after horizontal flipping, or the colors mentioned in the caption will not match those in the image after color altering operations.
 Thus using strong augmentations for image-text paired data can be detrimental for standard performance of \clip.